migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### StateQueryClient.Recieve.Failure

-> The server can report that it cannot obtain the state for therequested point.
+> The server can report that it cannot obtain the state for the requested point.

 From current configuration: